rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 It is composed of a **scheduler** which sends tasks to be executed following the dependencies and **workers** which execute the tasks.
 It also provides a **user interface** to visualize and monitor running pipelines, view logs, and start workflows manually.

-**Airflow executors:** Executors are the mechanism by which task instances get run.
-Airflow has different executors, you can them find [here](https://airflow.apache.org/docs/stable/executor/index.html).
-The most common ones are:
+**Airflow Executors:** Executors are the mechanisms on which task instances get to run.
+Airflow has different executors, which you can see [here](https://airflow.apache.org/docs/stable/executor/index.html).
+Here are the most common:

 - **SequentialExecutor:** The default executor where tasks are executed sequentially.
 - **LocalExecutor**:  LocalExecutor runs tasks on the same node as the scheduler.
 It allows you to locally run multiple jobs in parallel.